MarcusEngelke/skidtrail_detection/README.md

 This repository is based on two different models for predicting skid trails in forests.
 The Bienz model is based on the work of Raffael Bienz (https://github.com/RaffiBienz/skidroad_finder) and the Kempen model is based on the work of Tanja Kempen (https://gitlab.gwdg.de/tanja.kempen/skidtrail-detection).

-Created by Marcus Engelke for his Master thesis.
+Created by Marcus Engelke for his master thesis.

+## Bienz Method

+## Kempen Method